 Remember:

-- Affected businesses should review the official guidance and legislation, as well as their menus/products to identify HFSS items.
+- Review the official legislation and guidance, as well as your menu items and products, to identify HFSS (less healthy) products.

-- Seek expert advice if you need help navigating these regulations in your business context.
+- Seek expert advice if you need support navigating these regulations in your business context.

-Keep informed on the latest news impacting the hospitality and wholesale industry here: Current affairs and food industry news.
+Stay informed on the latest news impacting the hospitality and wholesale industry here:

 References: